 Irritable bowel syndrome

-Irritable bowel syndrome (IBS) is a functional gastrointestinal disorder and is quite common in adults.
-It is an embarrassing complaint for many, but luckily it is not dangerous and does not involve the risk of developing a serious condition.
+Irritable bowel syndrome (IBS) is a functional bowel disorder in which the bowel function is disrupted and even the most rigorous examinations fail to identify the cause.
+Functional bowel disorders are common, their occurrence being about 5-15% depending on the diagnostic criteria used.
+IBS is an embarrassing complaint for many, and it may impair the quality of life.
+It’s not dangerous and does not involve the risk of developing a serious condition.

-- Bloating, flatulence and stomach pain that worsen towards the evening
+- Swelling and flatulence that worsen towards the evening

 When should you seek treatment?

 If the symptoms indicative of IBS are new and troublesome, you should contact the student healthcare service.
-Assessment by healthcare staff is necessary in the following situations:
+You will need to be assessed by healthcare staff if:

-- You have general symptoms, such as unintentional weight loss and fatigue.
+- You have other symptoms in addition to your bowel symptoms, such as unintentional weight loss and fatigue.

 - There’s blood in your stools.

-- There’s colon cancer or ovarian cancer in your family.
+- There’s a history of colon cancer, ovarian cancer or inflammatory bowel diseases in your family.

 - The complaints remain troublesome despite self-care.